Research

 Dissertation

-“Misengaged, Not Disengaged: How Campaigns Reach Latino Voters with Economic Messaging”
+“Misengaged, Not Disengaged: How Campaigns Persuade Latino Voters Using Economic Messaging”

-Given partisan polarization on immigration, Latino voters have been assumed to trend Democratic in their overall vote choice.
-However, between a quarter and a third of Latino voters consistently support Republicans — including those who use inflammatory rhetoric about immigrants.
-Latino independents, meanwhile, remain one of the lowest-participating groups in American elections.
-The continued non-partisan status of Latino independents suggests that further immigration messaging is unlikely to persuade them.
-Issue polls consistently show that economic concerns (jobs, taxes, inflation) and social-service spending (healthcare, education) are most important to Latinos overall.
-In my dissertation I explore the potential for these economic and social-service messages to persuade and engage Latino voters.
+Latino voters are usually assumed to trend Democratic, yet between a quarter and a third consistently back Republicans — including Republicans who use inflammatory rhetoric about immigrants.
+Latino independents, meanwhile, are one of the lowest-participating groups in American elections, and their persistent non-partisanship suggests that more immigration messaging is unlikely to move them.
+Issue polls show Latinos rank economic concerns (jobs, taxes, inflation) and social-service spending (healthcare, education) above immigration.
+My dissertation asks whether economic and social-service appeals can persuade and engage these voters.

-I argue that campaign rhetoric on economics and social services could appeal to Latinos because they have been relatively underexposed to such messaging.
-Using television ads collected by CMAG/Kantar Media (via the Wisconsin Advertising Project and the Wesleyan Media Project), I find that Democratic campaigns tend to emphasize immigration in their Spanish-language ads while neglecting economic and social-service topics.
-Republican Spanish-language ads cover a wider topical range — including economics, social services, and even pro-immigrant stances.
-While Democrats retain a roughly 5-to-1 Spanish-language ad-volume advantage, Republicans use a wider topical range.
+I argue these appeals can land precisely because Latinos have been relatively underexposed to them.
+Using television ads from CMAG/Kantar Media (via the Wisconsin Advertising Project and the Wesleyan Media Project), I find that Democratic Spanish-language ads concentrate on immigration and neglect economic and social-service topics, while Republican Spanish-language ads span a wider range — economics, social services, even pro-immigrant stances.
+Democrats still hold a roughly 5-to-1 Spanish-language ad-volume advantage, but they spend that advantage on a narrow message.

 Publications